gunjanjn-16/CHATBOT/README.md

 2. Clone this repository to your local machine: git clone https://github.com/gunjanjn-16/chatbot.git

-3.Navigate to the project directory: cd chatbot
+3. Navigate to the project directory: cd chatbot

 Download the necessary NLTK resources: